evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Standard_Range/_index.md

 ### Phone Mirroring

-Furthermore, the Ford F150 Lightning Standard Range supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Ford F150 Lightning Standard Range supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between three sound systems on the Ford F150 Lightning Standard Range.
+You can choose between three sound systems for the Ford F150 Lightning Standard Range:

-- **Ford:**: This system features four speakers and delivers a maximum output of 80 watts.
+- **Ford:**: Features four speakers and delivers a maximum output of 80 watts.
-- **B&O Sound System:**: This system features eight speakers and delivers a maximum output of 640 watts.
+- **B&O Sound System:**: Features eight speakers and delivers a maximum output of 640 watts.
-- **B&O Unleashed Sound System:**: This system features 18 speakers and delivers a maximum output of 1080 watts.
+- **B&O Unleashed Sound System:**: Features 18 speakers and delivers a maximum output of 1080 watts.

 ## Lights